 - For incoming freshmen without previous college experience.
 International students may be considered if their academic record includes an SAT or ACT score, graduated high school in the USA and a detailed credit evaluation report from IERF.

-Need Based (Application for Financial Assistance):
+- Need Based (Application for Financial Assistance):

-For students in their third semester (or second if no LDS Business College scholarship has been previously received) who experience an unexpected change in their financial situation.
+- For students in their third semester (or second if no LDS Business College scholarship has been previously received) who experience an unexpected change in their financial situation.

 - For continuing students based on scholastic record an an essay representing the applicant's experiences with the College's cultural beliefs.
 Endowed by the family of President Gordon B. Hinckley.
 Current award is $1,000.